|

 19 May

-This holiday happens on this day every year.
+This holiday takes place on the same day every year.
 It is a combination of remembering Turkey’s founder and the love of youth and sports.

 In Turkish it is called Atatürk’ü anma gençlik ve spor bayramı.